 As a little boy, I loved going to the circus.
 The sights and sounds of the big tent with its orchestra and dazzling lights transported my dreamy little mind into a magical world of adventure and possibility.
-My favorites were the trapeze artists, who soared effortlessly through the air with athletic grace.
-One moment always transfixed me: the few seconds before they released their grip on the swing to fly into the cavernous void of the big top.
-Each time I approach a big change in my life, I reflect on their courage and faith.
+My favorite entertainers were the trapeze artists, who soared effortlessly through the air with athletic grace.
+One instant always transfixed me: the moment they released their grip on the swing, with profound trust, to fly into the cavernous space in the middle of the ring before floating into the strong, waiting hands of the catcher.

 Change can be hard, especially big change.
 We have to release the old to embrace the new.
-But this can be scary, as any young aerial artist must know.
-It takes immense courage to completely release your grasp on the swing that represents the security of the old.
-If you’re lucky, you find the big muscular forearms of the catcher hanging upside down in the middle of the tent, or the grasping hands of your colleagues waiting back at the platform high above the upturned faces of the gasping crowd.
+But this can be scary, as any aerial artist must know.
+It takes immense courage to completely release your grasp on the security of the old, trusting that the safety of the new is waiting to catch you on the other side.

-Sadly, in life, many people never let go of the swing.
-Regardless of their draw to the other side, or even the misery they are going through at the time, their fear of the release is too strong, and it’s easier to maintain the status quo.
+Sadly, in life, many people never let go of the security of the swing.
+Regardless of their draw to the other side, or even the misery they are going through at the time, their fear of the release is too strong.
+For many, it’s easier to maintain the status quo.

 Fear is a powerful force, originating deep within your primitive brain.
 This part of your brain is responsible for your survival.
 It shouts loudly, urging you to be careful, to avoid risk, to play it safe.
-Its language is fear and doubt, and it is a powerful opponent of change, even when the “grass looks greener on the other side”.
+Its language is fear and doubt, and it is a powerful opponent of change, even when it is a change for the better.

 Here are several common presentations of fear:

 Fear of failure.
-Actually, if you dig deep behind this one, you’re not really afraid of failure itself but the consequences of failure.
+Actually, if you dig deep behind this one, you’re not really afraid of failure itself but of the consequences of failure.
 The trapeze artist doesn’t fear missing the grasping hands of the catcher (their goal), but rather they fear landing on the ground 80 feet below (the consequences).
-Although the fear is somewhat logical, you tend to inflate both the likelihood and the consequences of failure.
+Although such fear is somewhat logical, your primitive brain tends to inflate both the likelihood and the consequences of failure.

 Fear of pain.
 This often relates to the fear of failure.
 You fear that the consequences of failure may be painful, as in an 80-foot fall.
-Sometimes, the consequences of success can appear painful too.
-Your protective brain quickly alerts you to the pain of having to move city if you get the promotion, or the new job.
-It works to preserve status quo.
+Sometimes, the consequences of success can appear painful, too.
+Your primitive brain quickly alerts you to the pain of having to move to a new city if you get the promotion or the new job, or the chances of getting your heart broken as you begin a new relationship.
+It works to preserve the safe, familiar status quo.

 Fear of effort.
 Few valuable things are attained without effort.
-You may genuinely be lazy; the thought of working hard, or making sacrifices can invoke fear.
-I don’t think I’ve seen this too often.
-Instead, I believe that your brain surfaces this fear to protect you from deeper concerns.
-If you tell yourself it’s too hard to achieve your dreams, dig a little deeper.
-You will probably find one of the other fears lurking there disguising itself as the fear of effort.
+It’s unlikely that you are genuinely lazy and truly afraid of hard work itself.
+Instead, I believe that your primitive brain surfaces this fear to protect you from deeper concerns.
+If you’re telling yourself it’s too hard to achieve your dreams, dig a little deeper.
+You will probably find one of the other fears lurking there, disguising itself as the fear of effort.

 Fear of the unknown.
 Instinctively, we are cautious of the unknown.
 Our primitive brain served our ancestors well as they explored their early worlds.
 An unknown cave may have concealed mortal danger, and as they competed with others for scarce resources, it was reasonable to assume danger from a stranger.
 But realistically, what percentage of new situations today are truly dangerous for us?
 It has to be a tiny number.
 Yet, our well-intentioned primitive brains still train us to fear the new and unknown, rather than embrace it.

 Fear of success.
-This is a hard one to understand, but in my experience, a frighteningly common one.
-There are two obvious reasons we fear success.
-Firstly, success will change us, especially if we achieve our biggest dreams.
-Picture the big dream that you have placed outside of your own reach.
+This is a hard one to understand but, in my experience, a frighteningly common one.
+There are two obvious reasons we fear success: Firstly, success will change us, especially if we achieve our biggest dreams.
+Picture the dream that you have placed outside of your own reach.
 Imagine if you had already achieved it.
 Life would be different, right?
-Why should this frighten you?
+But why should this frighten you?
 Part of it is your primitive avoidance of the unknown creeping in again.
-But there is more, and I suspect that the second reason may be more common.
-We fear success because we fear that we don’t deserve it.
-“Why should I become famous, rich or even just happy?
-Isn’t that reserved for good and talented people that deserve it?”
+But there is more, and I suspect that the second reason may be more common: We also fear success because we fear that we don’t deserve it.
 When we don’t believe that we deserve success, then “failure” is inevitable.

 So how do you overcome these fears?

 First, acknowledge their source.
-Your primitive brain does a great job in protecting you.
-Sometimes it goes too far though, and you have to recognize this.
+Your primitive brain does a great job of protecting you.
+Sometimes it goes too far, though, and you have to recognize this.

-I hope that this insight gives you the courage to embrace change, even seek it out.
-I hope that you will release your grip on the swing, to soar through the air.
-You will enjoy the exhilaration of the catch, and the applause of the crowd.
+I hope that this insight gives you the courage to embrace change, and even seek it out.
+I hope that you will release your grip on the swing, to soar through the air toward a better future.
+Once you let go, you may be surprised at how much you enjoy the exhilaration of the catch and the applause of the enraptured crowd.